Cosmological Constant and Maximum of Entropy for de Sitter Space: Conclusion

-As a final remark let us note that here we discussed the creation of the Universe from "nothing" after the Planck era.
-On the Planck scale, the usual consideration based on quantum gravity is not applicable, since there are fluctuations in geometry, topology, and even number fields.
-For a discussion of quantum cosmology related to the fluctuations of number fields during the Planck era, see \cite{Volovich:1987wu,Arefeva:1990cy} and references therein. \\
+As a final remark let us note that we have been discussing the creation of the universe from ``nothing" after the Planck era.
+For a consideration of quantum cosmology in the Planck era based on p-adic number, see \cite{Arefeva:1990cy,Dragovich:2022,Dragovich:2023} and references therein. \\